jessegoodier/kgc/README.md

 1. jq version 1.6 does not work. jq-1.7.1 does work
 2. bash and zsh have been tested and should both work.
 May need modern bash versions.

-Please file an issue with the detials if you find anything.
+Please file an issue with the details if you find anything.
 Also happy to accept pull requests

 ## Usage